Last Updated November, 2020

 Any fine jewelry, watches, and other valuables.
 If you have them, leave them better in a safe in the lodge along with the passport.

-Do not take any clothes with leopard or other animals print patterns (I think it makes sense why, right?)
+Do not take any clothes with leopard or other animal print patterns.
 Also, avoid animal theme clothing that represents zebras, elephants, rhinos, flamingos, etc.

 Do not pack flamboyant or white colors, silky clothing, dresses, skirts, and artificial material shoes.
 If you wear leather, your feet will not sweat when it’s hot and won’t be cold when the temperature drops.
 A dress may be good for dinner at the lodge but you may be so tired in the evening after the long day that won’t have a desire to change specifically for a meal.
-I guess one dress is not going to take a lot of room in your bag, but I wouldn’t recommend packing more.
+One dress is not going to take a lot of room in your bag.
+But you don’t really need to pack more.

 Alright, I think this is it for a packing list for safari.
 If you have anything to clarify or add, please drop your comment below!